Contact Lens Care

-Dry eyes can be an uncomfortable, even painful, condition to deal with on a daily basis and can be brought on by a number of factors in everyday living.
+There is a good reason as to why many people want to know what the best contacts for dry eyes are.
+Dry eyes can be an uncomfortable and even painful condition to deal with on a daily basis.
+They can be caused by a variety of factors in everyday living.

 Long hours at the office staring at a computer without blinking can have adverse effects on your eyes by reducing the rate at which they hydrate themselves.
-Your eyes rely on the moisture that blinking provides to stay moist and healthy, and will begin to dry out (as will your contact lenses) when your blinking rate is severely reduced, as is so often the case during extensive computer use.
+Your eyes rely on the moisture that blinking provides to stay healthy.
+When your blinking rate is severely reduced, your eyes will begin to dry out (as will your contact lenses).

 How can I get rid of dry eye?

-Fortunately, dry eye syndrome is a short-term condition, however recurrent it may be.
+Fortunately, dry eye syndrome is a short-term condition.
+Symptoms can include red eyes and discomfort .
 You should find that any uncomfortable symptoms will subside once you give your eyes a break from the computer screen and catch up on some sleep.